-- Cumulative Numerical Grade Average of 80% (GPA ≥ 3.0) - o Completion of didactic courses with a minimum grade of 75%. - Completion of all clinical education courses with a minimum passing numerical grade of 80% (DPTV874, 875, 877) - Consistently demonstrate the Essential Functions of the School of Physical Therapy - Completion of 50 hours of service to the community (DPTV724) - Submission of all forms required for graduation - Payment of all tuition and fees to Touro University Nevada
+- Cumulative Numerical Grade Average of 80% (GPA \geq 3.0) - Completion of didactic courses with a minimum grade of 75%. - Completion of all clinical education courses with a minimum passing numerical grade of 80% (DPTV874, 875, 877) - Consistently demonstrate the Essential Functions of the School of Physical Therapy - Completion of 50 hours of service to the community (DPTV724) - Completion of 20 hours of Integrated Clinical Experience - Submission of all forms required for graduation - Payment of all tuition and fees to Touro University Nevada - Complete an exit survey

 It is the policy of the School of Physical Therapy to admit qualified students irrespective of race, sex, color, national origin, religion, sexual orientation, or disability.
-To be considered for admission to the Program a student must meet the technical standards and possess the academic credentials and professional attributes deemed essential by the Touro University Nevada School of Physical Therapy Admissions Committee for selection to the School.
+To be considered for admission to the Program a student must meet the Essential Functions (technical standards) and possess the academic credentials and professional attributes deemed essential by the Touro University Nevada School of Physical Therapy Admissions Committee for selection to the School.
 The School of Physical Therapy also maintains the right to refuse to matriculate a student deemed by the faculty to be academically incompetent or otherwise unfit or unsuited for enrollment in the School's programs.